Perkinsoceras

 Perkinsoceras differs from the generally similar Chazyoceras by its ventral process -absent in the latter, and by its more bulbous nanno type apex.
 Williamsoceras and Cacheoceras differ in having a straight cameroceras type apex without the expanded siphuncle.
 Allotrioceras differs by its vertical median partition separating the two lateral endocones.
-Perkinsoceras has a single set of endoconesTwo species of Perkinsoceras have been described, both early Middle Ordovician (Chazyan) in age, both from Vermont.
+Perkinsoceras has a single set of endocones.

+Two species of Perkinsoceras have been described, both early Middle Ordovician (Chazyan) in age, both from Vermont.
 P inflatum comes from the Crown Point Limestone, 1/2 mile south of Ferrisburg Vt.
 The holotype is in the Paleontology collection of the New Mexico Museum of Natural History and Science.
 P foerstei comes from Isle La Motte.
 Its holotype is at the U.S. National Museum in Washington D.C.